spacejam/zk-glove/README.md

 * *glove* is for attempting to run a command, without crossing a maximum number that may run concurrently.
 * *hat* is for monitoring running commands, and performing certain actions when the membership changes, optionally only once a threshold is (re-)crossed.

-Together these simple tools can form the backbone of a simple zk-backed service discovery mechanism.
+Together these simple tools can facilitate a simple zk-backed service discovery mechanism.
 For example, you can run some caches using glove, and use hat to send changes in membership to clients.

 ```
 Glove Usage